Billy Lobjoit: Hendon

 Shortly afterwards in August 2013, Lobjoit signed for Isthmian League Premier side Hendon.
 He made his debut in the 3–2 defeat at Enfield Town, and made six appearances for the club before leaving in late September.

 Boreham Wood

 On 25 September 2013, it was revealed that Lobjoit had signed for Boreham Wood in the Conference South.
 He made his first appearance against Barton Rovers in the FA Cup Second Qualifying Round three days later; the game ended 0–0.

-Gainsborough Trinity
+Gainsborough Trinity, return to Bishop's Stortford and later career

 In August 2014 Lobjoit penned a deal with Conference North side Gainsborough Trinity.
-He returned to Bishop's Stortford shortly before the start of the 2015–16 season, and has a dual registration with Brentwood Town.
+He returned to Bishop's Stortford shortly before the start of the 2015–16 season, and had a dual registration with Brentwood Town.

+He later had spells with New Bradwell St Peter, Potters Bar Town, Crawley Green and Belstone.

 Personal life

 In March 2013, Lobjoit pleaded guilty to two charges of robbery after using his distinctive white Smart Car to drive a friend away from two armed hold-ups.
-He received an 18-month prison sentence suspended for two years, a two-year driving ban, and was ordered to pay £385 compensation.
+He received an 18-month prison sentence suspended for two years, a two-year driving ban, and was ordered to pay £1500 compensation.
 Lobjoit was also banned from licensed premises for six months on Friday and Saturday evenings.